ivan-guerra/programmador.com/content/posts/cross-device-password-management.md

 I came up with the following set of basic requirements for a password manager (PM):

-1. The PM shall have Android support.
+1. Android support
-2. The PM shall have Linux support.
+2. Linux support
-3. The PM shall have a commandline interface.
+3. A commandline interface

-With those requirements in mind, it didn't take long to come across a password manager which checked all the boxes: [pass][3].
+After doing some research, I determined [pass][3] was my best option.
 The `pass` homepage has a nice summary of the tool:

 > Password management should be simple and follow Unix philosophy.
 With pass,
 > each password lives inside of a gpg encrypted file whose filename is the title